VDVinh/nab/Readme.md

     echo 'my_secret_redis_password' > secrets/redis_password.txt
     ```

-  2. run the script gen-cert to generate the certs for GRPC.
+  2. run the script `./gen-cert` to generate the certs for GRPC.

   3. Use docker-compose to run all the services: